hackthematric/htm-toolkit/README.md

 ```

 ## > ⛔️ Disclaimer
-*🇫🇷 : Cyb3rtech Tool est destiné à une utilisation éthique et responsable.
-Toute utilisation illégale, malveillante ou non autorisée est strictement interdite.
-Les utilisateurs sont entièrement responsables de l'usage qu'ils font de cet outil.
-Le créateur de Cyb3rtech Tool ne pourra être tenu responsable de toute action non conforme à ces principes ou à la législation en vigueur.*
+*🇫🇷 : Le projet **htm_toolkit Tool** est conçu exclusivement pour une utilisation éthique et responsable.
+Toute utilisation illégale, malveillante ou non autorisée est formellement interdite.
+Les utilisateurs sont entièrement responsables de l’usage qu'ils font de cet outil.
+Le créateur du **htm_toolkit Tool** ne pourra être tenu responsable de toute action non conforme à ces principes ou à la législation en vigueur.*

-*🇺🇲 : Cyb3rtech Tool is intended for ethical and responsible use.
+*🇺🇲 : The **htm_toolkit Tool** is intended solely for ethical and responsible use.
 Any illegal, malicious, or unauthorized use is strictly prohibited.
-Users are fully responsible for their use of this tool.
-The creator of Cyb3rtech Tool cannot be held liable for any actions that do not comply with these principles or applicable laws.*
+Users are fully responsible for their actions while using this tool.
+The creator of **htm_toolkit Tool** cannot be held liable for any actions that violate these principles or applicable laws.*

-## > ⚖️  Droits d'auteur
+## > ⚖️ License
-MIT License © 2024 Cyb3rtech Tool.
-See LICENSE file for details.
+This project is licensed under the **MIT License** © 2024.
+For more details, please refer to the LICENSE file.

 ### Created by:
 - **Vishal Arora**
 - **Atish Chand**